lhkhoi95/kerberos-simulation/README.md

 ### 3: Run the code in VScode

 - Open two terminals, one for the client and one for the server.
 Arrange them side by side.
+- cd into the kerberos folder: cd kerberos
 - In the server terminal, run the server by typing: python server.py
 - In the client terminal, run the client by typing: